aws-samples/serverless-patterns/lambda/README.md

 # AWS Lambda to AWS Lambda - Create a Lambda function that consumes events

-This pattern is a simple Lambda function.

-The SAM template deploys A single Lambda function.
+The SAM template deploys a single Lambda function.
 The Lambda function concatenates `event.name` to a string and outputs the result.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.